The Message: These 3 Rappers Help Normalize Mental Health

-The reaction to Cudi’s statement shows the impact rappers can have on the public discourse about Mental Health.
+The reaction to Cudi’s statement shows the impact rappers and rap about depression can have on the public discourse concerning mental health.
 Along with Kid Cudi, some of the biggest and most respected rappers have addressed depression and mental health in the past.
 The list includes KendrickLamar, KanyeWest, and J. Cole.
 The following three are the ones that stood out in recent months.

 1. Jay-Z raps about therapy

 In 2017 Jay-Z released his 13th studio album 4:44.
 On “Smile”, one of the highlights of the record, he raps “My therapist said I relapsed”.
 Since the beginning of celebrity culture, vulnerability and weaknesses have been a taboo, silenced by the need for an idealized and unrealistic perfection.
 Jay-Z is acknowledging that such perfection is a mere illusion.
 When a superstar as successful and respected as him brings up his own therapist, that tells those that might still be in doubt that really anyone can be affected.
 And that it is good to talk about Mental Health.
 Jay-Z continued to discuss the importance of therapy and how helpful it can be.
 In an interview with the New York Times, he said: “I grew so much from the experience.
 But I think the most important thing I got is that everything is connected.
 Every emotion is connected and it comes from somewhere.
 And just being aware of it.
 Being aware of it in everyday life puts you at such a … you’re at such an advantage.”